AbigailCY/AbigailCY/README.md

 - 👋 Hi, I’m Yuan Chen
 - 👀 I’m interested in high performance computing, Machine learning
-- 🌱 I’m currently pruchasing a master degree in NYU Courant, in the scientific computing program
+- 🌱 I’m currently pruchasing a Ph.D degree at Tsinghua University, in Information and Communication Engineering track.
-- 📫 How to reach me yc5588@nyu.edu
+- 📫 How to reach me chenyuan23@mails.tsinghua.edu.cn

 <!---
 AbigailCY/AbigailCY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.